EricAPurvis/Indev_Project_SurPHive_Demo/README.md

-Compiled to java 1.8 SE
+Compiled to java 1.8 SE  -- Jar file and res folder must stay together in the same directory

+javafix.exe included incase your click to run Runnable Jar file needs registry fixing

 esc - toggles menu (Options does not truely exist yet)